Update January 2023:

 The NY State Dept. of Environmental Conservation (DEC) has identified several plumes of chlorinated solvents (TCE & PCE) in the soils and groundwater beneath Greenpoint and East Williamsburg.
 These plumes are collectively referred to by DEC as the “Meeker Ave.
 Plume”.
 The plumes are the result of decades of dumping and irresponsible manufacturing practices by historic and contemporary drycleaning and metalworking businesses.
 Testing conducted by DEC has confirmed that hazardous vapors from the Meeker Ave. contaminant plumes are intruding into residential properties in the area.

-Hazardous vapor intusion from the Meeker Ave. plumes is a substantial threat to human health.
+Hazardous vapor intrusion from the Meeker Ave. plumes is a substantial threat to human health.
 Fortunately, a properly installed and maintained mitigation system can eliminate the threat of hazardous vapor intrusion, protecting residents and employees from the impacts of future exposures.
+Please reach out to the DOH Project Manager for information about installing mitigation systems on your property.

 DEC, in cooperation with DOH, began investigating the Meeker Ave.
 Plumes in the Spring of 2007 after results from two separate investigations conducted by the Exxon Mobil Corporation and the New York State Department of Transportation documented that soil, soil gas, and groundwater at numerous locations throughout the area had been contaminated with chlorinated solvents.
 The primary contaminants of concern are tetrachloroethene (PCE) and trichloroethene (TCE).
 These compounds have historically been used for dry cleaning and removing grease from metal respectively.